Gift tax in real estate: How it works

 Parents hugging their daughter and son-in-law, depicting a family moment or celebration.

-If you want to help a family member or friend with a down payment or perhaps sell them your property at a discount, the IRS considers this a gift.
+If you want to help a family member or friend with a down payment or sell them your property at a discount, the IRS considers this a gift.
 Under certain circumstances, this makes the transfer of the funds or property subject to gift tax.

 This is important because if you sell a property at a discount to someone, it’s considered a gift of equity.
 The difference between the purchase price and the appraised value would be taxable.

-Get Started
+Get started

-The Tax Cuts and Jobs Act initially set this higher than it was previously for the years 2018 – 2025.
-If the act isn’t extended, the threshold for taxing estates would be $5 million (the equivalent of $10 million for a couple), adjusted yearly for inflation.
-The IRS has said that those who have made large gifts under the guidelines currently in effect won’t be penalized.
+The Tax Cuts and Jobs Act raised the lifetime gift tax exclusion for 2018 – 2025.
+If the act expires, the exclusion would revert to $5 million (the equivalent of $10 million for a couple), adjusted yearly for inflation.
+However, the IRS has said that those who have made significant gifts under the current guidelines won’t be penalized.

-Take the first step toward the right mortgage.
+Take the first step toward the right mortgage

-Apply online for expert recommendations with real interest rates and payments.
+Apply online for expert recommendations with real interest rates and payments

-Let’s assume you’re left with $40,150 in taxable gifts beyond the lifetime exemption.
-For the first $10,000 of those gifts, you’re taxed at a rate of 18%, which comes out to $1,800.
+For example, assume you give $40,150 in taxable gifts beyond the lifetime exemption.
+For the first $10,000 of those gifts, you’re taxed 18%, which comes out to $1,800.
 Between $10,001 and $20,000, the rate is 20%, which is $2,000.
 Between $20,001 and $40,000, the tax rate is 22%, or $4,400.
-The last $150 would be charged a 24% tax rate, which is $36.
-Adding this all up, your total tax liability should come to $8,236.
+The last $150 would be taxed at a 24% tax rate, which is $36.
+Adding this all up, your total tax liability would come to $8,236.

 The IRS makes this all very easy because the equation used to calculate the appropriate amount is always included in the tax table, replicated below: